What to Expect

 So, now you are wondering, what do I do to begin physical therapy at MTI?
 Also you may be wondering what to expect?

 You need to obtain a prescription from your physician to receive physical therapy.
-Your physician can give you a hand written one, or you can have one faxed to our three convenient locations.
+Your physician can give you a hand written one, or you can have one faxed to our two convenient locations.